mhuang11/kyoto-airbnb/README.md

 - Added Cancellation flexibility column which values are either "Within 48 Hrs" or "Flexible"
 - Minor tweaks (ex.
 Listing 1 was the only listing that was "Entire Home" instead of "Entire home")

-After cleaning up the data, the dataset is ready for data analysis.
+After cleaning up the data, the dataset is ready for analysis.

 ## Step 3: Data Analysis using Python and R